calendar42/Calendar42-documentation/rest-api/constants.md

 ``arrive_by``

-* A journey event: has extra (end-) location.
+* A trip: has extra (end-) location.
 The start-time is read-only and follows the duration needed to travel between start & end locations based on the end-time

 ``depart_from``

-* A journey event: has extra (end-) location.
+* A trip: has extra (end-) location.
 The end-time is read-only and follows the duration needed to travel between start & end locations based on the start-time

 ``route``

-* A journey event: has extra (end-) location.
+* A trip: has extra (end-) location.
 Both start and end-time are not set.

 ##### @todo